moyrnaa/moroccan_flag/README.md

 # moroccan_flag
-Moroccan Flag using Python Turtle
+This is my project that creates the Moroccan flag using Python's turtle module.